 Brushing also helps your dog avoid matted or clumped hair.
 Mats can cause major skin irritation and hold bacteria or parasites.
 Brushing your dog won’t just help their coat and skin health, but their overall health, as well.

 3. It Protects Feet And Helps Avoid Nail Complications

-Walking with long nails can cause your pup to walk on the side of their feet.
-This can lead to arthritis and even bone deformations if you not trim their nails regularly.
+Walking with long nails can cause your pup to walk on the sides of their feet.
+This can lead to arthritis and even bone deformations if you don’t trim their nails regularly.

 4. It Helps Avert Possible Ear Infections